-Not all the tourist facilities will be open, and many hotels may be closed, but Santorini is gradually transforming into a year through travel destination, so you will always find places to eat and drink – Lucky's Souvlaki in Thira never seems to close!
+Not all the tourist facilities will be open, and many hotels may be closed, but Santorini is gradually transforming into a year through travel destination.
+You will always find places to eat and drink – Lucky's Souvlaki in Thira never seems to close!

 Bonus for visiting Santorini in January – Probably the month with the least visitors!

 Downside for visiting Santorini in January – Forget about swimming!

 Visiting Santorini in February

 February is a month much like January when it comes to visiting Santorini.
 The water is still too cool to swim, and there can be a bit of a sea breeze.

 Bonus for visiting Santorini in February – A few more tourist facilities open.
 Still low on visitors.

 Downside for visiting Santorini in February – Swimming is still not really possible.